-The member companies of Finnish Energy have approximately 16,000 employees, about 14,000 of whom participate in ET’s labour market activities.
+The member companies of Finnish Energy have approximately 16,000 employees, about 14,000 of whom participate in Finnish Energy's labour market activities.

 Wage settlements to support competitiveness in the sector

-It is important for Finnish Energy (ET) that the collective agreement and wages settlement support the operating conditions of member companies.
-Application of the current collective agreement requires bargaining expertise at the local level and courage to develop new operating models.
+It is important for Finnish Energy that the collective agreements and wage settlements support the operating conditions of member companies.
+Application of the current collective agreement requires bargaining expertise at the local level and initiative to develop new operating models.

-ET aims to negotiate on new, flexible procedures within TES, which would be a win-win situation for both the employers and employees.
-Companies should also be able to decide on their wage growth at the local level on the basis of their productivity growth.
+We aim to negotiate new, flexible procedures within TES, which would be a win-win situation for both the employers and employees.
+Companies should also be able to decide on their wage growth at the local level based on productivity development.

-Collective bargaining needs new and unprejudiced solutions to ensure that the labour market can adapt to rapid changes in operating methods in a flexible and efficient way.
-Wage settlement should support the competitiveness of energy companies as foreign competition increases.
+Collective bargaining needs new and open-minded solutions to ensure that the labour market can adapt to rapid changes in operating methods in a flexible and efficient way.
+Wage settlement should support the competitiveness of energy companies as the pressure from foreign competition increases.